Consumer Product Safety Commission.

 You may submit comments, identified by Docket No. CPSC-2010-0112, by any of the following methods:

-Electronic Submissions: Submit electronic comments to the Federal eRulemaking Portal at: http://www.regulations.gov.
+Electronic Submissions: Submit electronic comments to the Federal eRulemaking Portal at: https://www.regulations.gov.
 Follow the instructions for submitting comments.
-The Commission does not accept comments submitted by electronic mail (email), except through www.regulations.gov.
-The Commission encourages you to submit electronic comments by using the Federal eRulemaking Portal, as described above.
+The CPSC does not accept comments submitted by electronic mail (email), except through https://www.regulations.gov.
+The CPSC encourages you to submit electronic comments by using the Federal eRulemaking Portal, as described above.